peterngineering/mythosul/README.md

 Currently:
 *This is bare bones mythtv v35*

+You can build your own for previous versions as you see fit but you will have to do your own back porting.
+I started this project from the old stack building on version 28 and worked my way up to fixes35.
+Following upstream just below the dev release is the easiest to maintain in my experiences.
+This being said, if your a diehard for version's 33/34 cause your distro only has version Xyz in its repos, then you can easily make those versions with this kit work for yourself with little effort as only a couple 'gotcha's' will get in your way.

 You can run minimal frontend only or dyi builds with support for all the mythtv options.
 Backend support is included and mariadb is included but comes un-enabled by default.
 While the backend support is included, be warned that on the older hardware, your job queues could take a VERY LONG TIME to FINISH and that can interrupt playback if using